hubecker/lvm-openstack-adapters/README.md

-# lvm-openstack-adapters
-Virtualization and storage adapters that enable users to manage their OpenStack clouds via LVM (Landscape &amp; Virtualization Management), including all LVM functions e.g. copy, clone, relocate, refresh, etc. While these adapters, provided by SAP, are tested with several configurations, everyone can customize them to work with their own environments.

 ## How is it done?

 This OpenStack virtualization adapter and storage adapter that connects LVM to OpenStack works similarly to other LVM adapters, the main difference being that this one is open source with Apache License Version 2.0.
 We use Apache Maven (https://maven.apache.org/) to build the war files and package them into the deployable ear file.
 We used the OpenStack4j (http://openstack4j.com/) library to interact with the OpenStack server web services.
 These dependencies will be automatically downloaded from maven repository during the build process.